HEIGVD-S3-DAI/purrchase/API.md

 - `400` (Bad Request) - The request body is invalid
 - `401` (Unauthorized) - The user is not logged in
 - `404` (Not Found) - The cat does not exist
+- `412` (Precondition Failed) - The cat in the cache isn't up to date

 #### Delete a cat